FG-SC/Horsin-Around/docs/quick-start.md

 ## The Parallel Go Horse Manifesto (Quick Version)

 1. **"It works on my 5 machines"** - If all horses say it works, it works
-2. **"Não há problema que não se resolva com mais cavalos"** - More horses = more solutions
+2. **"There are no problems that cant be solved with more horses"** - More horses = more solutions
 3. **"Timeout exists for a reason"** - Even Go Horse respects the 10% rule
 4. **"Documentation is for the weak, but order.md is sacred"** - Files are the law